KC Saints Swim School

 At Kalamunda Christian School we focus on excellence and our swimming program is no different.

 Who teaches at our KC Saints Swim School?

-We are privileged to have qualified and experienced swimming instructors who volunteer their time to teach our children to master the skill of swimming.
+We are privileged to have qualified swimming instructors who volunteer their time to teach our children to master the skill of swimming.
 Their passion, experience and commitment is evident in all that they do.